maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 members —  an array of strings, each containing a value as specified in RFC2622#section-5.2

-memberOf -- an array of strings, each containing a value as specified in RFC2622#section-5.2
+mp-members —  an array of strings, each containing a value as specified in RFC4012#section-4.2

 remarks -- see RFC9083#Section 4.3